bobby3605/Open4X/README.md

 # Open4X
-A data-driven game engine written in c++ and vulkan from scratch Currently, this is for my own learning and fun, it is not practically useful
+A data-driven game engine written in c++ and vulkan from scratch.
+Currently, this is for my own learning and fun, it is not practically useful

 Building on Linux: